Griefa/Griefa/README.md

 - 👋 Hi, I’m @Griefa
 - 👀 I’m a FiveM Australian Roleplay Server Owner.
-- 🌱 I’m currently learning Qbus and I plan to release scripts that have been made and/or edit by me and other people!
+- 🌱 I’m currently learning lua and I plan to release scripts that have been made and/or editted by me and other people!

 <!---